barryclark/jekyll-now/_posts/2024-03-10-Intelligible-1.md

 This article is the first in a series of investigations to discover the qualities that make CNN systems such an effective tool for classification.
 If some (or all)  of the CNN "secret sauce" is found, the next challenge could be to transfer this into a significantly more intelligible system.
 Our approach (across multiple articles) will involve implementing increasingly complicated CNN explanatory models that can then be compared to the performance of actual CNN systems to determine their validity.
 If high performance can be achieved using an explanatory model, this will go a long way towards achieving the goal of a high-quality intelligible state machine learning system.

-Naturally, the critical focus of _our_ solution will be on its transparency (a solution with intelligible internal states), with the idea that this will be useful for formulating clear explanations as to why the proposed ideas are working or failing.
+Naturally, the core focus of _our_ solution will be on its transparency (a solution with intelligible internal states), with the idea that this will be useful for formulating clear explanations as to why the proposed ideas are working or failing.

 Finally, it should be pointed out that this article often refers to the notion of a *feature* in images.
 In this context, a feature is _some_ sub-pattern within images.
 This can be a small _local pattern_, such as a corner, or something more complex and abstract, such as the pixels of high response when a software frequency filter is applied to the image data.

 ## 2 Problem Description ##
 <a name="sec_problem_definition"></a>

 As the focus of this article is on image classification CNN systems, it was necessary to choose a suitable problem.
-A key attribute of this problem would be its simplicity, as the goal of the work is analysis and complexity hampers analysis.
-While there are many options, the problem of discriminating between images of triangles and images of squares was chosen (with the main rationale being that corner features seemed intuitive to focus on, and both squares and triangles have corners).
+A key attribute of this problem was its simplicity, as the goal of this work is analysis and complexity hampers analysis.

+While there are many viable options, the problem of discriminating between images of triangles and images of squares was the one that was selected for this work (with the main rationale being that corner features seemed intuitive to focus on, and both squares and triangles have corners).
 It was decided to make the images "black and white" to avoid extra complexity around color.
 To add variety, the images were rotated about the center and scaled (with a variance of about 10 pixels) to have subtly different sizes (both choices were arbitrary).
 The images were $210 \times 210$ pixels (again, this number was arbitrarily selected).

 ![_config.yml]({{ site.baseurl }}/images/Intelligible-1/triangle.jpg){: width="550"}\
 <span style="font-size: x-small">Figure 1: A selection of the various triangle images within the database.</span>